 Formed in 1973, the aim of the Deeside Naturalists' Society is 'to stimulate interest in natural history and to play a part in the conservation of flora and fauna on Deeside and in the surrounding area'.

 In 1974 the Society approached the C.E.G.B. (now e.on) at Connah's Quay Power Station to ask if a hide could be located on their land overlooking the River Dee.
 They agreed, and it was from such humble beginnings that a fine Reserve was established.
 Now, the Reserve benefits from the protection provided under Site of Special Scientific Interest (SSSI) status, the Ramsar Convention on Wetlands of International Importance, as well as enjoying Special Protection Area (SPA) status.

 The Reserve is situated on a strip of land approximately one mile long on the south side of the Dee estuary just inside the Welsh border.
 Bounded by the e.on PowerStation at one end and the rural Flintshire countryside at the other the Reserve is an excellent example of how industry and nature can work together.
 The Society is a registered charity and, with a membership of well over 500, it is in a stronger position than ever to further its original aims.

-The reserve has five hides with one having two storeys and is reckoned, by many members, to be the coldest place in the area - regardless of the time of year!
+There are five hides with one having two storeys and is reckoned, by many members, to be the coldest place in the area - regardless of the time of year!